Your money-making expert. Financial journalist, TV and radio personality.

-Did you know you can become a referee your local football league and make a bit of extra cash on Sundays – and possibly a few pints from the winning team!
+Did you know you can become a referee for your local football league and make a bit of extra cash on Sundays?
+Plus, you might even earn a pint or two from the winning team!

-Depending on how old you are, it can cost roughly between £40 and £100 – including the DBS check.
+Depending on how old you are, it can cost roughly between £40 and £100, including the DBS check.
 However, up to £30 of this can be refunded to you once you’ve passed your exam and refereed 10 matches.

-“By the time I decided I wanted to be a professional referee, I was little too old,” said Trevor.
+“By the time I decided I wanted to be a professional referee, I was a little too old,” said Trevor.
 “If someone wants to get into refereeing then it’s ideal if you’re young.
 Top refs get to travel all over the world and see all different things.

-“A referee has to be fit, and we give our referees fitness training at least once a week – we also have continued training and seminars for refs, new ones and old ones.
-They don’t just go out there and we leave them to it – we look after them and guide them, it’s part of the referee’s career.
+“A referee has to be fit, and we give our referees fitness training at least once a week.
+We also have continued training and seminars for refs; new ones and old ones.
+They don’t just go out there and we leave them to it – we look after them and guide them; it’s part of the referee’s career.